Political positions of Jimmy Carter: Gun control

-Carter has publicly expressed support for both a ban on assault weapons and for background checks of gun buyers.
+Carter had publicly expressed support for both a ban on assault weapons and for background checks of gun buyers.
 In May 1994, Carter and former presidents Gerald Ford and Ronald Reagan wrote to the U.S. House of Representatives in support of banning "semi-automatic assault guns."
 In a February 2013 appearance on Piers Morgan Tonight, Carter agreed that if the assault weapons ban did not pass, it would be mainly due to lobbying by the National Rifle Association and its pressure on "weak-kneed" politicians.

 Same-sex marriage

-Carter has stated that he supports same-sex marriage in civil ceremonies.
+Carter had stated that he supported same-sex marriage in civil ceremonies.
 He said: "I believe Jesus would.
 I don't have any verse in scripture ...
 I believe Jesus would approve gay marriage, but that's just my own personal belief.
 I think Jesus would encourage any love affair if it was honest and sincere and was not damaging to anyone else, and I don't see that gay marriage damages anyone else".
 Evangelist Franklin Graham criticized the assertion as "absolutely wrong".
 In October 2014, Carter argued ahead of a Supreme Court ruling that legalization of same-sex marriage should be left up to the states and not mandated by federal law.